RichardLitt/rynclark.github.io/_posts/2014-02-17-getting-started-with-react.md

 If we were to access `this.props.config` now, we could receieve an empty array (the value of `navigationConfig`).
 Before we move on to actually coding the navigation, let's talk about state.

 ###State
-As previously discussed, each component has it's own "state".
+As previously discussed, each component has its own "state".
 When using state, you define an initial state and then you can update the state using `this.setState`.
 Whenever the state is updated, the component will call the `render` function again, and replace/change the difference between the previous render value and the new one.
 This is where the virtual DOM kicks in - the difference algorithm is done internally in React, so we don't rely on the DOM updating (as the DOM is slow).
 React will calculate the difference and produce a sort of instruction set of what to do (e.g. add class "active" to "navigation__link" or remove a node), and perform them on the DOM.

 With our navigation we are going to keep what dropdown is currently open in the state.
 To do this, we add a `getInitialState` function to the class configuration object, and return an object with the initial state we want.